hatchdotlol/hatch-api/README.md

 - Review `src/config.rs` and change values as desired
 - `VERSION="$(git rev-parse --short --verify main)" cargo run`

 This API has only been tested on Linux.
-2-4 GB of RAM is recommended.
+2-4 GB of RAM is recommended

 ## Example use